rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

-This was a quick project I did at the end of freshmen year in order to explore 3D printing and make myself an interesting toy.
-My high school robotics team discussed mecanum drive robots a few times but never built one, so I wanted to try it out.
+This was a quick project I did at the end of freshmen year in order to explore 3D printing and make myself something interesting.
+My high school robotics team discussed mecanum drive robots a few times but never built one, so I wanted to try it out. [click here for more about my design](mecanum.html)

 **Relevant Skills:** Mechanical Design (SolidWorks), Rapid Prototyping, Arduino, Electrical Prototyping